Cataracts in Cats

 What are the signs of cataracts?

 It is important to note that not all hazy eyes are caused by cataracts.
 As cats age, the lens often develops a cloudy appearance due to an aging change known as nuclear sclerosis or lenticular sclerosis.
 This is normal and does not cause blindness (see handout “Lenticular Sclerosis in Cats” for information on this condition).
-Only your veterinarian can distinguish between a cataract and nuclear sclerosis.
+Only your veterinarian can distinguish between a cataract and lenticular sclerosis.

 How will my veterinarian diagnose cataracts?